Urigo/tortilla/README.md

 Edits the specified step/s.
 This will enter rebase mode where the step's hash is at.
 Once finished editing, you may proceed using [git-rebase commands](https://git-scm.com/docs/git-rebase).

 - *option:* `--root` - Edit the root step (initial commit).
+- *option:* `--udiff` - Updates the `diffStep` template helpers of manuals being rebased.
+Note that manuals prior to the current step being edited won't be updated, since the rebasing process never looks backwards.

 **command:** `tortilla step reword [step]`